shiyegao/SMO-in-python/README.md

-# SMO in python
+# SMO in Python and Cross Validation
- simple SMO in python, able to generate data, train, and test
++ Simple SMO in python, able to generate data, train, test, and compare with svm.SVC
++ Cross validation codes for comparison of different models, using metrics like accuracy and F1 score

 # Installation
 + Clone this repo: